 Look at the patient’s previous consultations (if relevant) – have they been perhaps been given information on this before?
 Have they been told the diagnosis?
 Were they given reading material in the previous consultation that they might have questions they want to ask about?

-Consider the approach – are you giving the patient information information that might be difficult for them to receive? (might it be useful to consider principles related to breaking bad news in conjunction?)
+Consider the approach – are you giving the patient information that might be difficult for them to receive? (might it be useful to consider principles related to breaking bad news in conjunction?)

 As with every clinical communication consultation, begin your consultation with a good introduction: